About the choir

 Brian is known for his lively choir workshops, precise conducting skills and ability to bring out the best in choirs, and for his exhilarating and inspiring choral compositions and arrangements.
 He is on the faculty of Studio 58, Langara College's professional theatre school.
 Brian is also a learning leader for the Next Institute, where he uses music, theatre, and cartooning as tools for organizational training.

-Michael Creber, one of Vancouver's top pianists and an all-around swell fellow, plays for most of the CSC's rehearsals and concerts.
+Michael Creber, one of Vancouver's top pianists and an all-around great guy, is the choir's resident accompanist.